 H31 RIGHTS IN SPECIAL WORKS

+When the Subcontractor asserts title and rights for technical data under this Subcontract, the Government and/or Quantum will work with the Subcontactor to reach an agreement on its licensing rights.

 When the Government and/or Quantum must own or control copyright in all works or portions of work first produced, created, or generated under this Subcontract, the Government and/or Quantum will invoke DFARS 252.227-7020, Rights in Special Works.
 The Subcontractor shall assign copyright in those works to the Government and/or Quantum and label the work the following notice: “© (Year Date of Delivery) United States Government, as represented by the Secretary of Army.
 All rights reserved.”
 The Government and/or Quantum will have unlimited rights in the special works, and the Subcontractor grants to the Government and/or Quantum licenses in accordance with the DFARS clause.
 In addition, the Subcontractor hereby relinquishes any rights to use or disclose such works beyond what is required by the contract.

 H32 TECHNICAL DATA RIGHTS